 Diving in Bira

-Part of the diving area is located in a marine park surrounding the outlining islands.
+Part of the diving area is in the spillover zone of the Taka Bonerate marine park surrounding the outlining islands.
 The furthest away dive site is less than 1 hour by boat.
 Bira is known as being one of Indonesia’s top shark diving destinations with a healthy population of white tip and black tip reef sharks spotted on almost every dive.
-Occasional hammer head and thresher sharks are spotted along the dramatic walls.
+Occasional hammerhead and thresher sharks are spotted along the dramatic walls.

 Things To Do